Kcruz24/casting-agency/README.md

 The backend was built with Python utilizing the Flask micro framework.
 The code implementation includes basic error handling and testing with Python unittests (All the errors are formatted to be returned as JSON objects as well as the endpoints).
-The API performs all CRUD operations and the jwt token provided by [Auth0](https://auth0.com/) is decoded and verified in the backend.
+The API performs all CRUD operations and was lauched and deployed using [Heroku](https://heroku.com).
+The jwt token provided by [Auth0](https://auth0.com/) is decoded and verified in the backend.

 ### Code Style
 The backend follows all the PEP8 code style guidelines.
 The endpoints were planned